BB31420/AI-Auto-Video-Generator/README.md

 ### Usage

-1. Create a new file named .env in the project directory and add your API keys:
+1. Edit the file named .env in the project directory and add your API keys:

 `OPENAI_API_KEY=your_openai_api_key`